Is our housing market about to crash 2024?

 The IMF said last autumn that UK house prices were 50% above where models suggested they should be, although the IMF revised that and reduced that to 30%.

-Nobody knows how far prices could fall, as there is a considerable margin for error on long-term economic predictions.
+Nobody knows how far prices could fall, as long-term economic predictions have a considerable margin for error.

-I believe this projection is likely to worsen because the banks are becoming increasingly reluctant to lend.
+This projection will likely worsen because the banks are becoming increasingly reluctant to lend.
 This means mortgage approvals, and therefore house prices, could fall much further, he said.

-Recent data reveals that properties in London remain the most expensive at an average of £477,000, compared to the average of £247,000 in England.
+Recent data reveals that properties in London remain the most expensive, with an average price of £477,000, compared to the average of £247,000 in England.

 The global pandemic shattered the US economy across the pond, which suffered its most significant blow since the Great Depression in the second quarter.
 The real estate bubble caused by the steep rise in the US housing price will mean a more considerable fall when it comes.

-What happens in the US to housing prices to some degree always impacts our economy to some degree.
+What happens in the US to housing prices always impacts our economy.

 Lenders factoring in crash

-The central bank’s not just the Bank of England but all major central banks are very concerned about the debt looming debt crisis.
+The central bank, not just the Bank of England but all major central banks, is very concerned about the debt looming debt crisis.

 The coronavirus Pandemic is still not over, with the Delta variant and now the latest variant Omicron central banks are at a loss on how to set any banking policy.

-Some major UK lenders are already factoring in a housing market crash.
-In a message sent to mortgage brokers this morning, Halifax said it would no longer offer any mortgages with a “loan-to-value” (LTV) of more than 60%.
-This means, that only buyers who can provide a 40% deposit will qualify for a mortgage.
+Some major UK lenders are already anticipating a housing market crash.
+In a message sent to mortgage brokers this morning, Halifax said it would no longer offer mortgages with a “loan-to-value” (LTV) of more than 60%.
+Only buyers who can provide a 40% deposit will qualify for a mortgage.

 UK housing market crash of 2008